DOING TOO MUCH

-If you like something, like mentioned in the HOW part, you will do it a GREAT way.
+If you like something, as mentioned in the HOW part, you will do it in a GREAT way.

 If you’re always watching YouTube videos or reading recipes on how to cook, you get good at cooking, but this is just one aspect of life.

 Can far can you go if WHAT you’re doing are just small things, and never actually take on a challenging task?

 This is where the WHAT part is so important.

 Sometimes, we have to just stop for a second and think WHAT we want to do and WHAT we may be able to achieve long-term by doing it.

 At times, you might to a lousy job, but since you are doing something that still helps you progress in life, it’s better than taking time and putting a lot of effort in doing something that doesn’t bring any type of real progress.

 Now we should explore the difference between the HOW and the WHAT, trying to find a balance between them.

 Jane Goodall Quote

 The easiest way to show the difference is through an example.
 I’ll give 2 examples so we can all relate.